Financial Fundamentals - DPS 15570

 *Formally DPS 15185 Financial Management for Non-Financial Managers*

-No business can prosper without sound financial management practices.
+Every manager, regardless of responsibilities in an organization, requires an understanding of financial principles and financial management tools.
 This course will help individuals, working in a non-financial function, apply financial analysis tools to budgeting, forecasting and decision-making.
-This course provides an advanced depth of training in the areas of accounting, financial reporting, budgets, capital asset management, and evaluation in both the for-profit and non-profit sectors.
+This course provides an introduction to the topics of accounting, financial reporting, budgets, capital asset management, and evaluation in both the for-profit and non-profit sectors.

 On completion of this course, students will:

-- Gain a basic understanding of financial reporting systems and learn how to read and interpret balance sheets, and income statements;
+•explain financial reporting systems and demonstrate the ability to read and interpret basic balance sheets, and income statements;

 - Basic Business Calculator required